Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

 Industry Context

 Oil and gas equipment rental market.
 The global oil and gas equipment rental market is anticipated at $343.64 million in 2025, with projected growth to $570.8 million by 2034 at a compound annual growth rate of 5.8%.
 The United States represents approximately 31% of global demand, driven by unconventional oil and gas development in formations like the Permian Basin, Eagle Ford, and Bakken.
 Over 18,200 active rigs and 12,400 well-servicing operations rely on rental equipment across the country.
-Texas, North Dakota, and Oklahoma together contribute 64% of total U.S. rentals—precisely the geographic markets where Worldwide maintained its equipment yards.
+Texas, North Dakota, and Oklahoma together contribute 64% of total U.S. rentals, including markets where Worldwide maintained its equipment yards.

 The oilfield equipment rental services market, measured more broadly, reached approximately $22.2 billion in 2025 with projected growth to nearly $32 billion by 2034 at a CAGR of 4.15%.
 North America commands approximately 38% of worldwide market share, reflecting the extensive unconventional oil and gas development across the continent.
-These growth projections suggest Worldwide's distress was company-specific rather than industry-driven—a function of the pipeline subdivision's collapse, excessive leverage, and governance challenges rather than secular decline in equipment rental demand.

 Frequently Asked Questions